Cannabis in Iowa: Law enforcement CBD seizures

 In 2018 law enforcement in Iowa began seizing products that say they contain CBD without testing.
 Iowa's 124E Medical CBD law states that any Medical CBD must be treated as marijuana without licensing, but defines Medical CBD as "any pharmaceutical grade cannabinoid found in the plant Cannabis sativa L. or Cannabis indica or any other preparation thereof that has a tetrahydrocannabinol level of no more than three percent and that is delivered in a form recommended by the medical cannabidiol board, approved by the board of medicine, and adopted by the department pursuant to rule."
 The confusion comes from what would be considered pharmaceutical grade CBD and what would be considered a dietary supplement.
 Some of the products seized in Muscatine Iowa were sent to the state crime lab for test.
 No analytical data of the concentrations of CBD, tetrahydrocannabinol, or other cannabinoids were provided.

 Polling

 An early 2014 poll by Iowa Poll showed that Iowans favored legalizing medical marijuana 59%-31%, but opposed recreational marijuana 28%-69%.

-A poll in February of 2019 showed that Iowans were equal in support of and in opposition to legalization of recreational marijuana (48%-48%).
+A poll in February 2019 showed that Iowans were equal in support of and in opposition to legalization of recreational marijuana (48%-48%).
 The same poll showed that Iowans are in favor of expansion of medical marijuana access (78%-18%).

-A poll in March of 2020 showed another increase of support to recreational marijuana legalization (53%-41%) as well as expansion of medical marijuana access (81%-13%).
+A poll in March 2020 showed another increase of support to recreational marijuana legalization (53%-41%) as well as expansion of medical marijuana access (81%-13%).